The Fortune Teller

 Even though the house was empty, she's not going to give up on herself.
 Her eyes burned with hunger for his mind.
-Becoming an enemy to them, she snarled, "If that is the case, so be it!"
+She snarled, "Now where did they hide that boy?!"

 She got out of the house and found a path that went deep into the jungle.
-The boy must be at the very depth of the jungle.
+The boy must be at the forest's meadow.
 So she traveled down the path and squeezed though the thicker vegetation.

 Then the Fortune Teller found footprints.
 Footprints had four toes and a thick back toe made by a tall male Cobain.
 The other prints from a young female human and a young boy.
 Hot on their trail, she followed to see where those footprints went.

-She traveled on that trail for a few hours, but to her it felt like time went by fast.
+As she continued, she cut through boulder-sized leaves that blocked her path.
+An army of purple ants scattered across and she waited until it was safe to continue.
+She had been on that trail for a few hours, but to her it felt like time went by fast.
 Then came upon a meadow covered with red and blue flowers six feet tall everywhere.
 Strawberries and coconut fragrance mixed into the air.
 "They must be hiding the boy in the flowers," she thought.